 Dr. Sally Roesch Wagner, the founding director of the Matilda Joslyn Gage Foundation in Fayetteville, New York, is a nationally recognized lecturer, author and performance interpreter of woman’s rights history.
 One of the first women to receive a doctorate in the United States for work in women’s studies (UC Santa Cruz), and a founder of one of the country’s first college women’s studies programs, (CSU Sacramento).
-Dr. Wagner has taught in women’s studies for forty years.
+Dr. Wagner has taught in women’s studies for forty-three years.
 She currently serves as adjunct faculty in the Honors Program at Syracuse University.
 She received the Katherine Coffey Award from the Mid-Atlantic Association of Museums for outstanding service to museology in 2012.

-The author of numerous books and articles, the theme of her work has been telling the empowering and unexpected stories.
-Her monograph, She Who Holds the Sky: Matilda Joslyn Gage, (Sky Carrier Press, 2003), reveals a suffragist written out of history because of her stand against religious fundamentalism 100 years ago (the woman Gloria Steinem describes as “ahead of the women who were ahead of their time) while Wagner’s Sisters in Spirit: Haudenosaunee (Iroquois) Influence on Early American Feminists (Native Voices, 2001) documents the influence of native women on early woman’s rights activists.
+The theme of Dr. Wagner’s work has been telling the untold stories.
+Her monograph, She Who Holds the Sky: Matilda Joslyn Gage (Sky Carrier Press, 2003) reveals a suffragist written out of history because of her stand against the religious right over 100 years ago (the woman Gloria Steinem describes as “ahead of the women who were ahead of their time) while Wagner’s Sisters in Spirit: Haudenosaunee (Iroquois) Influence on Early American Feminists (Native Voices, 2001) documents the surprisingly unrecognized authority of native women, which inspired the suffrage movement of the 19th century.